WWE ‘SmackDown’ News: Owens Battered As ‘Hell In A Cell’ Promo Plumbs New Depths

 Last night’s SmackDown saw Owens take another step down that path.
 As reported by Bleacher Report, Owens interrupted Carmella and James Ellsworth to announce that he would referee Carmella’s match with Natalya.
 Shane McMahon entered the SmackDown ring to tell Owens otherwise.
 McMahon and Owens traded insults that quickly became personal.

 Owens suggested that Shane had “daddy issues,” but things really kicked off when Owens told McMahon that his family would have been better off if he had not survived his recent helicopter crash.
-As reported by Cageside Seats Owens outburst went as low as it is possible to go when cutting a promo.
+As reported by Cageside Seats, Owens’ outburst went as low as it is possible to go when cutting a promo.

 “Look, daddy, I can survive a helicopter crash.’
 You know what, man?
 I’m going to be real honest with you right now: your entire family would have been better off if you hadn’t survived that crash.
 Everyone.
 Your dad, your wife, and especially your kids.”